MicroFocus/robodriver/README.md

 # robodriver

-> Note: tested with Selenium 3.9.1
+> Note: requires Selenium 3.12.0 client and server.

 A platform independent WebDriver API implementation for native I/O control, either locally or on a remote machine: